asu-cis-capstone/buyback/README.md

  2. Install SQL Server (free through ASU Dreamspark)
  3. Download the file "BBBoss.sln" in the folder "BBBoss"
  4. Open your copy of "BBBoss.sln" in Visual Stuido
- 5. Run the following SQL Scripts to set up tables to test the database:
+ 5. Run the following SQL Scripts in SQL to set up tables to test the database:
       * INSERT SQL SCRIPTS HERE

 NOTE: Steps 2 and 5 are only necessary if you wish to test/make changes to the database structure.
 If you only wish to edit the HTML, CSS, or C# code, ONLY steps 1, 3 and 4 are necessary.